J.D. Fox Micro Resource Center

 ESET, the company that produces the sleek NOD32 anti-virus product, offers the best web-based virus scanner.
 After completing the scan, it will even clean the viruses for free.
 You also have the option for it to scan only, without making changes to your computer.
 The scanner runs through ActiveX if you use Microsoft Internet Explorer; for other browsers you must download and run an executable file.

 Please keep in mind that running an online virus scanner, or even purchasing an anti-virus software product and subscription for continuous protection, do not by themselves comprise a comprehensive security solution for your computer or business network.
-Also, any anti-virus scanner can only contain so much built-in intelligence; it takes a trained, experienced IT professional to properly interpret the results of the virus scan and determine whether your computer is truly compromised, or the findings of the scan simply represent false alarms, and whether the cleaning action was successful.
+Also, any anti-virus scanner can only contain so much built-in intelligence; it takes a trained, experienced IT professional to properly interpret the results of the virus scan to determine whether your computer is truly compromised (and not just a false alarm), and whether the cleaning action was successful in case of an actual infection.

 System Auditing